hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 ## Import a JSON file

-It's possible to import a non-hetu source in your code sometimes.
+Sometimes we need to import a non-hetu source in your code.
 For example, if you imported a JSON file, you will get a HTStruct object from it.
 Because the syntax of a JSON is fully compatible with Hetu's struct object.

 To do so, there are some extra work to be done.
 You have to tell the **HTResourceContext** to includes JSON files in the beginning.
 And you have to give the imported JSON a alias name in your namespace.